corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-webinars.md

 # Key concept webinar series

 Watch this series of webinars to learn more about the big ideas that make Corda work.
-You can also check our [key concept documentation](key-concepts.md) and the Corda Whitepaper (https://www.r3.com/white-papers/the-corda-platform-an-introduction-whitepaper/) and [Corda Technical Whitepaper](https://www.r3.com/white-papers/corda-technical-whitepaper/).
+You can also read our [key concept documentation](key-concepts.md), the [Corda Whitepaper](https://www.r3.com/white-papers/the-corda-platform-an-introduction-whitepaper/), and [Corda Technical Whitepaper](https://www.r3.com/white-papers/corda-technical-whitepaper/).

 ## 1 - The Corda Ledger